gaseri/website/docs/en/blog/posts/2016-02-23-free-to-know-open-access-and-open-source.md

   - tesla
 ---

-# Free to know -- Open access and open source
+# Free to know: Open access and open source

 !!! note
     Reposted from [Free to Know: Open access & open source](https://medium.com/@stemi.education/free-to-know-open-access-open-source-6474a4c7421a), originally posted by [STEMI education on Medium](https://medium.com/@stemi.education).